Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 Overnight: Mountain Lodge

-Day Three – Passo Fedaia and Marmolada Glacier
+Day Four – Passo Fedaia and Marmolada Glacier

 After breakfast, ski towards the town of Arabba to reach the ski area of the Marmolada.
 This imposing mountain dividing the region of the Bellunese from the region of Trentino, reaches a height of 3,342 meters (10,965′) – the highest in the Dolomites.
 It is also one of the most scenic of the Dolomites, and home to her largest remaining glacier.
 The ski runs are well groomed and run down the glacier towards the valley.
 The highest point of the ski area is also the starting point of one of the most beautiful ski runs of the Alps: La Bellunese.
 The Marmolada ski area offers wonderful intermediate and high difficulty ski slopes on the glacier, surrounded by breathtaking landscapes that will make your ski day on the Queen of the Dolomites an unforgettable experience.